Leadership

 Project Manager, Behavioral Health

-Felicia Lopez Wright oversees training and technical assistance for Second Chance Act Crisis Response and Community Reentry grantees.
+Felicia Lopez Wright oversees training and technical assistance for Second Chance Act Crisis Stabilization and Community Reentry grantees.
 She also contributes to projects on topics such as gender-responsive services for women in the justice system and enhancing crisis and justice

 ...